-- 28.1 All meetings will adjourn when Council, or Committee have completed all business listed on the agenda, or at 10:30 p.m., whichever is earlier. - 28.2 Where the business before Council or Committee has not been completed by the adjournment hour, a motion may be passed by two-thirds vote of the members present to proceed beyond the hour of 10:30 p.m. to continue any unfinished business. - 28.3 Notwithstanding section 28.2 above, no meeting will proceed beyond the hour of 11 p.m. - 28.4 Unless decided otherwise prior to the adjournment of the meeting, any unfinished business will be discussed at the next scheduled Council meeting.
+- 28.1 All meetings will adjourn when Council, or Committee have completed all business listed on the agenda, or at 10:00 p.m., whichever is earlier.
+No meeting will proceed beyond the hour of 10:00 p.m. - 28.2 Where the business before Council or Committee has not been completed by the adjournment hour, a motion may be passed by two thirds vote of the members present to proceed beyond the hour of 10:30 p.m. to continue any unfinished business. - 28.3 Notwithstanding section 28.2 above, no meeting will proceed beyond the hour of 11 p.m. - 28.2 Unless decided otherwise prior to the adjournment of the meeting, any unfinished business will be discussed at the next scheduled Council meeting.